-When things slow down a bit, it can be the perfect time to finish projects that don’t get done when everyone’s busy.
+It may be the perfect time to finish projects that don’t get done when everyone’s asking for your time.

 Sales teams love case studies because they help prospective customers visualize the benefits of working together in a real-world example.
 Case studies serve as testimonials, services run-downs, and, if well-crafted, compelling advertisements that help elevate your reputation.
 They also provide plenty of opportunity for repurposing: launch them as blog posts; send them as emails; make them available as PDFs; print them and package them with leave-behinds and proposals; and, of course, serialize them across your social media accounts and newsfeeds.
 Case studies show off what your company does best.